linda-seiter/challenge-8-flatifix-without-sqlalchemy-080323-update/README.md

 - `Viewer has_reviewed_movie(movie)`
   - Receives a `Movie` instance as argument
-  - Returns `True` if the viewer has reviewed `Movie` instance provided
+  - Returns `True` if the viewer has reviewed the `Movie` instance provided
   - Returns `False` otherwise
 - `Viewer add_review(movie, rating)`
   - Receives a `Movie` instance and a rating integer as arguments